On the generalized Chen's conjecture on biharmonic submanifolds: Biharmonic submanifolds and the generalized Chen's conjecture

 {\bf The generalized Chen's conjecture}: any biharmonic submanifold of $(N, h)$ with ${\rm Riem}^N\leq 0$ is minimal (see e.g., \cite{CMO1}, \cite{MO}, \cite{BMO1}, \cite{BMO2}, \cite{BMO3}, \cite{Ba1}, \cite{Ba2}, \cite{Ou1}, \cite{Ou2}, \cite{IIU}).\\

 The gaol of this paper is to prove that the generalized Chen's conjecture for biharmonic submanifolds is false.
 We accomplished this by using the idea of constructing foliations of proper biharmonic hyperplanes in a conformally flat space given in \cite{Ou1}.
-The idea is to determine a conformally flat metric on $\r^{m+1}$ so that a foliation by the hyperplanes defined by the graphs of linear functions becomes a proper biharmonic foliation.
-It turns out that when $m=4$ the system of biharmonic equations reduces to a single equation which has infinitely many solutions including counter examples to the generalized Chen's conjecture.
+The idea is to determine a conformally flat metric on $\r^{m+1}$ so that a foliation by the hyperplanes defined by the graphs of a linear function becomes a proper biharmonic foliation.
+It turns out that when $m=4$ the system of biharmonicity equations reduces to a single equation which has many solutions including counter examples to the generalized Chen's conjecture.